-That Saturday we were expecting a parcel so Scott waited in while I went and did some weeding at the allotment.
+That Saturday, we were expecting a parcel so Scott waited in while I went and did some weeding at the allotment.
 He joined me later on, neatened up the edging and then we headed home for lunch before going cycling (even though we didn’t really have the energy).
 After cycling out of our road my mind draws a total blank, I can’t remember anything.
 So most of the following is what Scott has told me.

-We were cycling down a steep hill and both breaking — I don’t like going downhill fast so I know I wouldn’t have been hurtling down at a reckless speed deliberately.
-He heard a yelp and that’s it, I was down.
+We were cycling down a steep hill and both breaking.
+I don’t like going downhill fast so I know I wouldn’t have been hurtling down at a reckless speed deliberately.
+He heard a yelp and a thud and then realised I was down.
 We don’t know for sure what happened because a) he was in front of me and b) I can’t remember(!).
 But we think it’s likely I hit a pot hole or skidded on grit/gravel.
 Poor Scott had to leg it back up the hill to get to me.

-He called an ambulance and a lady who lives along the road kindly kept us company while we waited.
+Scott called an ambulance and a lady who lives along the road kindly kept us company while we waited.
 Someone also gave us a jumper to keep me warm.
 After forty minutes, no ambulance had arrived.
-Thankfully our good friend K came to the rescue and drove us all to the hospital.
-We went straight through A&E without a wait and into the trauma room — which sounds really serious but it was more because I was repetitive and forgetful — I couldn’t remember the day of the week or where I was.
+Thankfully our good friend Katie came to the rescue and drove us all to the hospital.
+We went straight through A&E and into the trauma room because I was repetitive and forgetful — I couldn’t remember the day of the week or where I was.
 Also I kept asking for a peach bellini which is amusing because I had to Google what it was after the accident.
 Apparently I declared “helmets save lives!” about a thousand times haha!
 Maybe I’ve missed my calling as a cycling safety advocate!